awarebayes/RecNN/readme.md

 ## Misc Data

-Everything of misc sort is in the 'Misc Data' you can download in the downloads section, featuring all sorts of auxilary stuff.
+Everything of the misc sort is in the 'Misc Data' you can download in the downloads section, featuring all sorts of auxiliary stuff.
 Primarily it is movie info.
-If you dont want to use the embeddings, or just want to have some debug info/data for application this is what you need.
+If you don't want to use the embeddings, or just want to have some debug info/data for application this is what you need.

-All text information is located in `texts_bert.p / texts_gpt2.p` in a dict {movie_id: numpy_array} format.
+All text information is located in texts_bert.p / texts_gpt2.p in a dict {movie_id: numpy_array} format.

-All of cat features had been label encoded, numerical standardized.
+All of the categorical features had been label encoded, numerical standardized.

 Here is an example of how the movie information looks like: